anthonyyangdev/graphs-for-js/README.md

 Because JavaScript does not natively hash/map objects and their contents to unique values as object keys, the GraphBuilder accepts a function for mapping a node value to a string key.

-If a Key Function is not given, then the default behaviors are the following:
+If a Key Function is not given, then the default behaviors on node values are the following:
 - Primitive Types
     - This includes number, string, boolean, symbol, null, and undefined.
     - All primitives are converted to their string equivalents.